 7. Enjoy Prior Lakes’ Many Parks

 Lakefront Park has all the amenities you can think of.
 In the winter, you and your folks can go sledding or ice skating.
 You can visit the skate park or go kayaking and canoeing in warmer weather.
-Plus, there are a variety of ball sport courts and tons of walking trails.
+Plus, there are a variety of courts for ball sports and tons of walking trails.

 Sand Point Beach has all the beachy, summery fun you can think of.
 You can play volleyball or lawn games, use the boat launch, jump in a kayak, or fire up a grill on the beach!